anoma/nspec/docs/tutorial/engines/index.md

-If new engine instances should be spawned, the engine instance that is requesting to spawn the new instances is the _parent engine instance_ (or just _parent engine,_ for short).
+If new engine instances should be spawned, the engine instance that is requesting to spawn the new instances is the _parent engine instance_ (or just _parent engine,_ for short) and the newly spawned instance are children.
 The following data need to be given for a newly spawned engine.

-- the _initial state_ that the newly spawned engine will have when it receives the first trigger
+- the _initial state_ that the child engine instance
+  (the one it will be in when  it receives the first trigger)
-- a (local) _name_,
+- a _name_,
-  unique throughout the life-time of the spawning engine instance, relative to the engine
+  unique throughout the life-time of the parent engine instance.

 The engine instance will become "alive" after the current execution of the transition function.

 The engine allows to address messages to the engine to be spawned (before it is alive), which brings us to the next point.